Reprinted with permission from PACER

 Prepare for this meeting by organizing the information you have kept and the questions you want to ask.
 Remember to ask what can be done to keep your child safe in school so he/she can learn.

 Decide if you want to take someone with you.
-If you want to take someone with you, clarify their role (e.g. take notes, provide support, contribute information about your child).
+If you want to take someone with you, clarify their role (e.g. take notes, provide support and contribute information about your child).

 Be sure to keep a written record of this meeting, including who was present, what was discussed and any decisions that were made.